Barry Sheene: Silverstone accident

+The final major victory of Sheene's motorcycle racing career came at the 1984 Scarborough Gold Cup held at the Oliver's Mount circuit, one of his favorite venues.
+He took the victory over his old foe, Mick Grant marking the fourth time he had won the Scarborough Gold Cup race.

+Television career

+Sheene worked as a Television presenter, including the ITV series Just Amazing!, where he interviewed people who had, through accident or design, achieved feats of daring and survival (including the former RAF air gunner, Nicholas Alkemade, who survived a fall of 18,000 feet without a parachute from a blazing Avro Lancaster bomber over Germany in March 1944).
+He was the subject of This Is Your Life in 1978 when he was surprised by Eamonn Andrews at a motor racing cycle exhibition in London's Victoria.
+Sheene and his wife, Stephanie McLean, also starred in the low-budget film Space Riders.

+Later life and death in Australia

 The Sheene family moved to Australia in the late 1980s, in the hope that the warmer climate would help relieve some of the pain of Sheene's injury-induced arthritis, settling in a property near the Gold Coast.
 He combined a property development business with a role as a commentator on motor sport.
 He began on SBS TV then moved to the Nine Network with Darrell Eastlake, and finally followed the TV broadcast rights of the Grand Prix motorcycle series to Network Ten.
 Further to this, on Network Ten Sheene co-hosted the weekly motor sport television show RPM from 1997 to 2002 with journalists Bill Woods and Greg Rust and was involved in Ten's coverage of other motor sport including V8 Supercars for several years.
 In the 1990s, Sheene appeared in a series of well-known and popular television advertisements for Shell, with Australian motor sport icon Dick Johnson.

+With his personal connections in the motorcycle industry, Sheene helped boost the racing careers of young Australian motorcycle racers such as five-time 500cc World Champion, Mick Doohan, two-time Superbike World Champion, Troy Corser and MotoGP Grand Prix winner, Chris Vermeulen.
 In later years, Sheene became involved in historic motorcycle racing, often returning to England to race at Donington Park.
-Sheene competed in his last UK race at the Goodwood Revival in 2002.
+Sheene competed in his last race in Britain at the Goodwood Revival in 2002.
 He was also chosen to run with the Queen's Baton in the run-up to the 2002 Commonwealth Games held in Manchester, England.

-Death

 In July 2002, at the age of 51, Sheene was diagnosed with cancer of the oesophagus and stomach.
 Refusing conventional treatments involving chemotherapy, Sheene instead opted for a holistic approach involving a strict diet devised by Austrian healer Rudolf Breuss, intended to starve the cancer of nourishment.

-He died at a hospital on Queensland's Gold Coast in 2003, aged 52, having suffered from the condition for eight months.
+Sheene died at a hospital on Queensland's Gold Coast in March 2003, aged 52, having suffered from the condition for eight months.

-Sheene and his wife Stephanie had two children, Sidonie and Freddie.